What do GFS volunteers do?

 These roles involve working directly with girls and young women helping to deliver activities, outings, events, services and support.
-This could be as a helper or leader of an already established GFS group, or even setting up your own brand new GFS group in your area.
+This could be as a Group Leader or Activity Leader of an already established GFS group, or even setting up your own new GFS group in your area.

 These roles do not require direct engagement with girls and young women, but provide much needed support to groups or head office in a variety of areas such as: social media, administration, finance (bookkeeping), networking, marketing, photography, videography, graphic design, web design, events and fundraising support.

 You do not need previous experience in youth work for our direct roles - all we ask is that you have a genuine enthusiasm for the development and empowerment of girls and young women.
 We provide all our direct volunteers with the professional training and the know-how to successfully work with young people and how to run our Girls Friendly Society activities.